-The three domains come from a study by Hampshire et al. (2012), who showed, from behavioral and brain imaging data collected from participants completing the Creyos tasks, that at least three distinct cognitive domains (brain networks) are recruited to different extents by each of the tasks.
+The three domains come from a study by Hampshire et al. (2012), who showed, from behavioral and brain imaging data collected from participants completing the Creyos tasks, that at least three distinct cognitive domains (recruiting distinct brain networks) are involved to different extents in each of the tasks.
 In the Creyos framework, each task is assigned to the domain that it empirically loads on most highly.